solkimicreb/react-stax/examples/docs/src/pages/state/intro/content.md

 # State Management

 State management is based on transparent reactivity, which means you don't have to explicitly tell which component should render when.
-You can simply use the necessary parts of your state in your components and let Easy Stack re-render them for you.
+You can simply use the necessary parts of your state in your components and let easy-stack re-render them for you.

 ## Creating state stores